TL;DR

 The self-healing capabilities of MPLS give it better redundancy than a VPLS network.
 MPLS traffic can be dynamically rerouted if paths become unavailable.
 For VPLS redundancy, multihoming should be implemented by connecting CEs to multiple PE devices.

-Get the Right VPLS Solution for Your Organization With CommQuotes
+Get The Right VPLS Solution For Your Organization With CommQuotes

 With virtual private LAN service, organizations get the operational cost benefits of Ethernet and the QoS characteristics of MPLS.
 For smaller businesses where flexibility and control are essential, VPLS can provide secure, reliable connectivity.
 However, for large enterprises with mission-critical applications, MPLS may be the better fit due to its dynamic routing and scaling abilities.
 The right option will depend on your business’s unique needs and objectives.
 Luckily, you don’t have to make a decision without expert guidance.